hosseinabaspanah/Luri-Localization-Projects/README.md

 # Luri Localization Projects

-This repository contains a collection of software localization projects translated and adapted into **Luri** by **Hossein Abaspanah**.
+This repository contains a collection of software localization projects translated and adapted into **Luri Language** by **Hossein Abaspanah**.

 The goal is to preserve, support, and modernize the Luri language by making digital tools accessible for Luri-speaking communities.